WusuhkJu/gallup_nlp/README.md

 Data
 - Using answer data from question-answer dataset
-- As the shape of input data is likely to be excel sheet and for usability of non-pythonic people, this code is designed to encompass from preprocessing of raw excel data to getting a result excel sheet by a few of clicks
+- As the shape of input data is likely to be excel sheet and for usability of non-pythonic people, this code was designed to a one-click implementation from raw files to results
 - This was originally built for clustering answers having similar meanings but any kind of Korean sentences could be used

 Objective